About our Training Courses:

 Youth Mental Health First Aid course (YMHFA) is for anyone who works with young people up to the age of 24.
 It is a 14 hours Internationally certified course.

-YMHFA focuses on adolescent development and what signs and symptoms to look out for early detaction of mental health problems developing in young people up to the age of 24.
-As it is a time of growth of the body and mind, risk taking and changes in behaviour.
-The next YMHFA course will take place in March and May.
-For the March 30&31 training, please register here.
-For the May 25&26 training, please register here.
+YMHFA focuses on adolescent development and what signs and symptoms to look out for early detection of mental health problems developing in young people up to the age of 24.
+As it is a time of growth of the body and mind, risk-taking and changes in behaviour.

 Differences between the standard MHFA and YMHFA courses are: YMHFA focuses on adolescent development (up to age 24 as the brain is still developing), also contains the extra section on Eating Disorders.
 The standard MHFA course covers gambling in the substance misuse section and the YMHFA course does not.
 The participant needs to identify which client group that they would like to focus on and register for the most appropriate course.
 Both use the same action plan.